 Basal and squamous cell skin cancers are caused by cumulative damage to the DNA in skin cells from exposure to sunlight over a lifetime.
 Squamous cancers are more likely than basal cell cancers to spread through your body.
 Melanomas are different.
 They can be caused by a single sunburn at any age and are far more likely to spread through your body.

 Protect Yourself from Excessive Exposure to Sunlight

 The most effective protection from UV light is a roof, and then clothes.
 Sunscreens are the least protective, but they are better than nothing.

 Clothes: Clothes are far more protective than sun screens.
 Wear a hat that covers your ears, a shirt, and arm coolers on your arms when you exercise outdoors.
-Dark colored fabrics block UV rays better than light colors: The colors that block the most UV include black, deep blue, orange and red.
-Tightly woven fabrics block more UV than looser weaves: Hold the material up to a light source.
-The more light that passes through a fabric, the more UV will also pass.
+Dark colored fabrics block UV rays better than light colors, and tightly woven fabrics block more UV than looser weaves.
+Hold the material up to a light source.
+The more light that passes through a fabric, the more UV will pass to your skin.

-Arm Coolers: We use “arm coolers” that block the sun’s rays and evaporate sweat rapidly to cool our arms at the same time.
+Wicking Shirts and Arm Coolers: We use long-sleeved shirts or “arm coolers” that block the sun’s rays and evaporate sweat rapidly to cool our arms at the same time.
 You can even make your arms feel cold on hot days just by pouring water on them.
-You can buy arm coolers in sports stores or online.
+You can buy wicking shirts and arm coolers in sports stores or online.

 Sunglasses: Skin cancers around the eyes, mouth, ears and nose are among the most difficult to treat and cure and are also the ones most likely to recur after treatment.
 Cancers in these areas can tunnel underneath the skin and not be obvious to the naked eye.
 Good sunglasses block UV light and therefore help to prevent cancer in skin around your eyes.
 When purchasing new sunglasses, check the label for UV protection.